Xenoveritas/js-timer/README.md

 This branch contains an FFXIV-specific timer implementation.

+## Using

+You must run `grunt` at least once or at the very least run `bower` to install the necessary third party libraries that this uses.

 # Timer module

 A simple JavaScript module for generating countdown timers or clocks.
 Check out `demo.html` for a brief demo of creating a simple clock in the browser and `demo.js` for a demo of using this in [Node.js](http://nodejs.org).